ReallySecureShell/Simple_Encryption_Setup/README.md

 Note: The partition "ROOT" is <b>implicit</b> to all files/directories (except for the swapfile).
 For example, if you could have a separate `/home` partition, it would be explicitly specified.

+Each block specifies a whole drive.
+With ROOT, SWAPFILE/SWAP, and EFI representing partitions on those drives.

 ```
 1: ________________________       2: ________________________
   |          EFI           |        |          EFI           |